List of supporting Arrow characters: Vincent Sobel / Vigilante

 Vincent "Vinnie" Sobel / Vigilante (portrayed by Johann Urb, voiced by Mick Wingert when masked) is a crimefighter who kills criminals.

 He is revealed to be a member of Cayden James' criminal cabal, but is working as a double agent who informs Team Arrow of their activities, primarily because of his love for Dinah.
 Vincent is eventually caught and killed by Black Siren for his betrayal.

 Despite belief that Josh Segarra voiced the character, thus implying that Adrian Chase was also Vigilante (as is the case in the comics), it was revealed that his character was instead Prometheus.
 As such, Guggenheim indicated that the reveal of who Vigilante actually was would "probably" not be seen in season five and that Vigilante's identity was someone already seen before.
 Sobel was originally portrayed by Clayton Chitty in the fifth season.

 Sean Sonus

 Sean Sonus (portrayed by Steve Bacic) is a drug dealer who killed Central City Police Department officer Vincent Sobel during the S.T.A.R.
 Labs particle accelerator incident in season two of Arrow and got powers as a metahuman to further his criminal enterprise.
 Sean is hunted across the country by Dinah Drake until they meet again in Hub City.

 Kate Spencer

-Kate Spencer (portrayed by Chelah Horsdal) is the district attorney.
+Kate Spencer (portrayed by Chelah Horsdal) is a district attorney.
 She is killed in season two during Slade Wilson's rampage on Starling City.